Stephe-davi/Computer-Science/README.md

 # Computer-Science
 For high-school computer science class.
-For whatever in here for school including my own projects and schools projects
+Whatever in here for school, including my own and schools projects

 ## Goals
 Learn the following: